-15 Apr Green Bay and Northwest Wisconsin Consumers Learn About Bottled Water
+15 Apr Green Bay and Northeast Wisconsin Consumers Learn About Bottled Water

 Did you know that there’s a podcast about bottled water?
 The International Bottled Water Association (IBWA) recently launched the podcast titled H2O In The Know.
 Each episode focuses on different water related topics including the current science on hydration, how to increase recycling rates, standards and regulations, and the taste of different types of waters.

 Jull Culora, IBWA Vice President of Communication, recently shared that “H2O In The Know offers consumers a great new way to learn interesting facts and stories about water, especially bottled water.”
 Let’s take a quick look at some of the questions that were discussed in the first episode.

 Before we get to the first question, you might be wondering what any of this has to do with you, a Green Bay and Northeast Wisconsin consumer.
 The answer is…a lot.

 Humans need water to survive.
 Research has shown that humans can last three maybe four days without consuming any water.
 But, that doesn’t mean that every bit of water on the earth is safe to be consumed.
 To understand if a certain type of water is good for human consumption, it is important to know more about that type of water.
 For the bottled water industry, specifically, the answers to the following questions will help Green Bay and Northeast Wisconsin consumers learn more about what they are drinking, and when it comes to things we consume, more knowledge is definitely better.